xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ### ♦️ Swapping
   - Experience the power of Xenify, a groundbreaking cross-chain aggregator of aggregators, and seamlessly exchange tokens on the platform.
-As you swap, you actively contribute to the platform's expansion, increasing your potential rewards in XNF tokens while benefiting from aggregated trading volume across multiple aggregators.
+As you swap, you actively contribute to the platform's expansion, increasing your equity in the protocol through daily XNF token distributions while benefiting from aggregated routes across multiple aggregators.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)